Ottoman conquest of Bosnia and Herzegovina: Sanjaks

 The Ottoman conquest of the Kingdom of Bosnia ended in 1463 with the death of King Stjepan Tomašević.

-The Siege of Jajce ensued shortly thereafter, in which the Kingdom of Hungary retook the Jajce Fortress.
-That victory was hailed at Matthias Corvinus' court as a restoration of the Kingdom of Bosnia under Hungarian sovereignty at the time.
+The Siege of Jajce ensued shortly thereafter in which the Kingdom of Hungary retook the Jajce Fortress.
+The victory was hailed at Matthias Corvinus's court as a restoration of the Kingdom of Bosnia, then under Hungarian sovereignty.
 The Hungarians formed the Banate of Jajce after that.

 Isa-beg became the first sanjakbey of the Bosnian Sanjak in 1464.

-After taking the Kingdom of Bosnia in 1463, Mahmud Pasha also invaded Herzegovina and besieged Blagaj, after which Herceg Stjepan conceded a truce that required ceding all of his lands north of Blagaj to the Empire.
+After taking the Kingdom of Bosnia in 1463, Mahmud Pasha also invaded Herzegovina and besieged Blagaj after which Herceg Stjepan conceded a truce that required ceding all of his lands north of Blagaj to the Ottomans.

-The Ottoman territory in Bosnia continued to be expanded into newly established sanjaks: the Sanjak of Herzegovina was formed in the 1470, subordinated to the beglerbey of Rumelia like the Bosnian sanjak.
-In 1480, the Sanjak of Zvornik was formed, but subordinated to the beglerbey of Budim.
+The Ottoman territory in Bosnia continued to be expanded into newly-established sanjaks: the Sanjak of Herzegovina was formed in the 1470, subordinated to the beglerbey of Rumelia like the Bosnian sanjak.
+In 1480, the Sanjak of Zvornik was formed but subordinated to the Beglerbey of Budim.

 Even though the Bosnian Kingdom fell, there were several fortresses that resisted much longer – the last fortress in Herzegovina fell in 1481.
 The House of Kosača maintained the Duchy of Saint Sava as an Ottoman vassal state until 1482.

-In 1481, after the death of Mehmed II, Matthias Corvinus invaded Bosnia again, reaching Vrhbosna (Sarajevo), but all of those gains were undone within a year.
+In 1481, after the death of Mehmed II, Matthias Corvinus invaded Bosnia again and reached Vrhbosna (Sarajevo), but all of those gains were undone within a year.

-In the 1530s, the Kingdom of Hungary had remained in control of the forts on the south bank of the Sava, and Jajce.
+In the 1530s, the Kingdom of Hungary had remained in control of the forts on the south bank of the Sava and Jajce.
 Jajce Fortress was finally taken by the Ottomans in 1527.

 The House of Berislavić controlled the region of Usora in the north until it in turn succumbed in the 1530s.

-Parts of southwestern Bosnia were sectioned into the Sanjak of Klis formed in 1537, subordinated to the Eyalet of Rumelia.
+Parts of southwestern Bosnia were sectioned into the Sanjak of Klis, which was formed in 1537 subordinated to the Eyalet of Rumelia.